cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 namespaces and is the subject of "Open questions: aliasing and hidden fields" below.

-The `replace` value is interpreted as a directory path if it starts with `.` or `/`, or if it matches a Windows absolute path (a drive letter followed by a colon, e.g., `C:\libs\foo` or `C:/libs/foo`).
+The `replaceWith` value is interpreted as a directory path if it starts with `.` or `/`, or if it matches a Windows absolute path (a drive letter followed by a colon, e.g., `C:\libs\foo` or `C:/libs/foo`).
 Otherwise it is interpreted as a module path with version.
 This